top of page

 ... to Visit:

-📍 Burial Grounds like Lady of Laeken's Royal Crypt (beneath the graveyard) or the wild,
+📍 Unique Burial Grounds🔍 like Lady of Laeken's Royal Crypt (beneath the graveyard) or the wild & abandoned

-overgrown & abandoned Dieweg cemetery, built after the 1866 cholera epidemic.
+Dieweg cemetery, in Uccle, built after the 1866 cholera epidemic.
+(It was closed in 1958 but an exception was

-(The Adventures of Tintin cartoonist, Hergé was buried here.)
+made for The Adventures of Tintin cartoonist, Hergé to be buried here.)

-Horta & Lambeaux has a serious disagreement about whether it should be enclosed or open,
+Victor Horta (the architect) & Jef Lambeaux (the relief artist) had a serious disagreement about whether temple should be enclosed

 📍 Laeken Royal Estate (Palace or Castle of Laeken) - the official residence of the King,